meshcloud/meshcloud-docs/docs/meshstack.azure.index.md

 All subscriptions in Azure must be associated with exactly one AAD Tenant storing role and permission assignments.
 Azure uses this AAD Tenant to evaluate permissions on all resources contained in that subscription. meshcloud manages roles and assignments by automatically replicating [meshProject Role Assignments](./meshcloud.project.md) to this AAD Tenant.

 However, a key decision in any Azure integration is how your organization wants to provision user identities in this AAD Tenant.
-In the following section we describe a possible AAD setup.

-### Externally Provisioned Identities

-The default model expected by Microsoft is [Hybrid Identity](https://docs.microsoft.com/en-us/azure/active-directory/hybrid/), i.e. a local Active Directory (AD) synced to Azure (Azure Active Directory, AAD).
-Organizations can implement this sync using
-[Azure Active Directory Connect (AD Connect)](https://docs.microsoft.com/en-us/azure/active-directory/hybrid/whatis-azure-ad-connect).
-This sync populates user identities into an AAD Tenant owned by the organization and can also synchronize existing groups and memberships.

-The user identities are synchronized to your organization's "home tenant", which also owns the email domains identifying these users.
-In most organizations, other applications like Office 365 already consume user identities from this AAD Tenant.

-> Please make sure that all users who need access to the Azure Portal are replicated into the AAD. meshcloud will issue
-> a [replication](./meshcloud.tenant.md) warning for projects that have role assignments that cannot be replicated because a user identity could not be found on the home tenant.

-### Workload AAD Tenant
+For best practices on setting up your AAD, check out our [Cloud Foundation](https://cloudfoundation.meshcloud.io/maturity-model/iam/federated-identity-and-authentication.html#azure-active-directory) website for typical implementations.

-Because meshcloud requires read-write permissions to your Azure Active Directory to manage user roles on Azure Subscriptions, we recommend creating a separate "Workload AAD Tenant" to be exclusively used by meshcloud.
+> **Recommendation**: Because meshcloud requires read-write permissions to your Azure Active Directory to manage user roles on Azure Subscriptions, we recommend creating a separate **"Workload AAD Tenant"** to be exclusively used by meshcloud.
 Our orchestration engine then creates Guest Users in the meshcloud AAD Tenant that reference user identities from the "home tenant" (AAD B2B).
-This way, users have a single cloud identity managed by your organization-wide policies while isolating "workload" related Azure activies into its own AAD Tenant which has no way of affecting other applications using the home tenant like Office 356 etc.
+This way, users have a single cloud identity managed by your organization-wide policies while isolating "workload" related Azure activies into its own AAD Tenant which has no way of affecting other applications using the home tenant like Office 365 etc.

+### Considerations

+#### Managed Users

+All users who need access to the Azure Portal should be synced in the AAD managed by meshcloud.

+> meshcloud will issue a [replication](./meshcloud.tenant.md) warning for projects that have role assignments that cannot be replicated because a user identity could not be found on the home tenant.

-### External User Ids (euid)
+#### External User Ids (euid)

 Using [externally-provisioned user identities](./meshstack.identity-federation.md#externally-provisioned-identities) requires your IdP to provide a user identifier suitable to locate user identities in the "home tenant".
 This external user id needs to be mapped to the `euid` user attribute in the [meshIdB](./meshstack.identity-federation.md).